-1. Clear and direct links with outcomes
+Clear and direct links with outcomes

-The assessment strategies employed by the teacher in the classroom are directly linked to and reflect the syllabus outcomes.
+The assessment strategies employed by the teacher in the classroom are directly linked to and reflect syllabus outcomes.

-2. Assessment is integral to teaching and learning
+Assessment is integral to teaching and learning

-Effective and informative assessment practice involves selecting strategies that are naturally derived from well-structured teaching and learning activities.
-These strategies should provide information concerning student progress and achievement that helps inform ongoing teaching and learning as well as the diagnosis of areas of strength and need.
+Effective and informative assessment practice involves selecting strategies that are naturally derived from wellstructured teaching and learning activities.
+These strategies should provide information concerning student progress and achievement that helps inform ongoing teaching and learning, as well as the diagnosis of areas of strength and need.

-3. Assessment is balanced, comprehensive and varied
+Assessment is balanced, comprehensive and varied

 Effective and informative assessment practice involves teachers using a variety of assessment strategies that give students multiple opportunities, in varying contexts, to demonstrate what they know, understand and can do in relation to the syllabus outcomes.
-Effective and informative reporting of student achievement takes a number of forms including traditional reporting, student profiles, NAPLAN, parent and student interviews, annotations on student work, comments in workbooks, portfolios, certificates and awards.
+Effective and informative reporting of student achievement takes a number of forms including traditional reporting, student profiles, National Assessment Program Literacy and Numeracy (NAPLAN) and Validation of Assessment for Learning and Individual Development (VALID), parent and student interviews, annotations on student work, comments in workbooks, portfolios, certificates and awards.

-4. Assessment is valid
+Assessment is valid